l-hoang/gimme/README.md

 purpose of the semi-colon is the stop the runtime from trying to parse the next thing as an argument of the thing that is possibly returned at the end of each line.
 Another way to get around this would be to put a new line between each line, but that makes the code ugly.
+There are some cases where you do not need to put a semi-colon, but I recommend you put one anyways.